 - All taxes and permit fees

-Inquire if there are any services which will incur an additional cost.
+Inquire if there are any services that will incur an additional cost.

 What is the daily fee for observers and gratuities policy?

-If you are bringing an observer, you need to find out what the day fee for observers is.
+If you bring an observer, you need to determine the day fee for observers on your African guided hunt.

-Also, find out what is the expectation for gratuities for the guide, trackers, and camp staff.
+Also, find out the expectation for gratuities for the guide, trackers, and camp staff from your Africa outfitter.

-Ascertain if the arrival and departure day are billed at the agreed day fee or are excluded.
+Ascertain if the arrival and departure days are billed at the agreed day fee or are excluded from your African guided hunt.

-Is there sufficient time to obtain all the required trophies, and what is the outfitter’s success rates.
-How many instances did clients not complete the package in the last three years?
+Is there sufficient time to obtain all the required trophies, and what are the Outfitter’s success rates?
+How many clients did not complete the package in the last three years?

 Should I be using my taxidermist or a taxidermist in Africa?

 Another key consideration is which taxidermist to use.
-Should you be utilizing a taxidermist in your home country or a taxidermist in South Africa.
+Should you utilize a taxidermist in your home country or a taxidermist in southern Africa?

-You may well want to support your home country, taxidermist.
+You may well want to support your home country’s taxidermist.
 Nevertheless, taxidermy has come a long way in South Africa, and many South African taxidermists have trained in North America.

 Taxidermy is far cheaper in South Africa, and local taxidermists work exclusively on plains game.